Skip to main content

 Amangiri: The Desert Hotel That Changed How I See Space

 I first discovered Amangiri, a luxury desert hotel in Utah, through an image — one that made me stop scrolling mid-feed.
 A narrow stone bridge stretched across a silent, reflective pool — not between walls, but between elements.
 On one side, the pale concrete mass of the building; on the other, a sheer sandstone cliff anchoring the edge of the space.
 The walkway didn’t just lead somewhere.
 It led the eye — toward two dark structures and the quiet, imposing face of the canyon.
 Everything about the scene felt intentional: the quiet geometry, the symmetry, the contrast between surface and depth.
-I didn’t know where this place was.
+I didn’t know where this was.
 But the clarity of the lines, the stillness of the water, and the way the built form yielded to the monumental desert landscape — it stayed with me.
 I hadn’t written about hotels or architecture before.
-But something about that image, that desert silence, made me want to start.
-Amangiri became the first place I ever wrote about — and the one that changed how I s...
+But that desert image shifted something.
+It made me want to begin.
+Amangiri became the first place I ever wrote about — and the one that changed how I see design.
+Not ...